FlameOp12/DevSprint-Athena/README.md

 ### Step 4:
 Open the code in VS code editor.
-Open main.dart file.
+Open /frontend/lib/main.dart file.
-Click on the 'Play' button in the top right corner.
-Run without Debugging.
+Click on the Run button above then Run without Debugging.
 The App will open now.
 ## Installation
 (refer to requirements.txt for any mismatches in versions)